ICONOGRAPHY AND MEDIEVAL ICONOLOGIA

 Ability to learn:

-students will develop learning skills necessary for the management of public and private research, protection and art historical development offices.
+students will develop learning skills necessary for the management of public and private research, protection and art historical develpment offices.

 Course contents summary